ivankrstev7/Environmental_Sound_Classification/parallel_CNN/readme.md

 # Parallel CNN

-Here the data augmentation and model architecture for the parallel CNN.
+Data augmentation and model architecture for the parallel CNN.